aberke/quiz-widgets/README.md

 - retake button or back button -- funny retake icon (mystery)
 - be able to share from every slide -- sometimes i'm inspired to share RIGHT NOW

+Changes since meeting with editors
+===

+- more mobile friendly buttons (with accomanying library)
+- photo credit shows on hover
+- ability to customize the quiz share link-back via the /social page

 TODO
 ====